gmlewis/godot-liverpool-rummy/README.md

-# Liverpool Rummy
+# Moonridge Rummy

-This is my first multi-player card game written using Godot 4.5 using GDScript.
+This is my first multi-player and multi-platform card game written using Godot 4.5 and GDScript.

-**NOTE** that I am planning on selling this on the Google Play store and the Apple App Store for $0.99 to offset development costs, so please do not contribute to this repo if you are not comfortable with this.
+**NOTE** that I am selling this on the Google Play store and the Apple App Store for $0.99 to offset development costs, so please do not contribute to this repo if you are not comfortable with this.